LudvigOlsen/generalize/README.md

  - Not generalized enough for general usage (ironic, I know)
  - Relies on an old version of scikit-learn, needs updating
- - Linear regression is not currently working
+ - Linear regression is not currently implemented
  - Help strings are likely not up-to-date

 ### Main functions and classes